kYangLi/airss4vasp/README.md

 The total `COACH` number is simply calculated as **nodes_num(cores_per_node/cores_per_coach)**, where cores_per_node/cores_per_coach = n or 1/n.

+## Kill one COACH: A4VSTOP

+By creat a file named `A4VSTOP` in a specific COACH folder, one can safely stop that working coach.
+Once there is a file called `A4VSTOP` in a coach folder, then the next time when the coach trying to pick up a POSCAR from poscar pool, it will be killed.

 ### Process check

 During the calculation, after enter the main calulation folder(the folder that has `a4v.input`), you can use the command below to check the current processing.